Baháʼí Faith: Iran

 In 2019, the Iranian government made it impossible for the Baháʼís to legally register with the Iranian state.
-National identity card applications in Iran no longer include the "other religions" option effectively making the Baháʼí Faith unrecognized by the state.
+National identity card applications in Iran no longer include the "other religions" option, effectively making access to official government services unavailable to Bahá'ís.

+In 2024, Human Rights Watch concluded that the Iranian government's decades-long systematic repression of Baháʼís amounted to the crime against humanity of persecution.
+The organization documented arbitrary arrests and prosecutions, restrictions on education and employment, confiscation of property, and interference with Baháʼí burials as part of a pattern of state policy targeting adherents because of their religion.

 Egypt

 During the 1920s, Egypt's religious Tribunal recognized the Baha'i Faith as a new religion, independent from Islam, due to the nature of the 'laws, principles and beliefs' of the Baha'is.

 Baháʼí institutions and community activities have been illegal under Egyptian law since 1960.
 All Baháʼí community properties, including Baháʼí centers, libraries, and cemeteries, have been confiscated by the government and fatwas have been issued charging Baháʼís with apostasy.

 The Egyptian identification card controversy began in the 1990s when the government modernized the electronic processing of identity documents, which introduced a de facto requirement that documents must list the person's religion as Muslim, Christian, or Jewish (the only three religions officially recognized by the government).
 Consequently, Baháʼís were unable to obtain government identification documents (such as national identification cards, birth certificates, death certificates, marriage or divorce certificates, or passports) necessary to exercise their rights in their country unless they lied about their religion, which conflicts with Baháʼí religious principle.
 Without documents, they could not be employed, educated, treated in hospitals, travel outside of the country, or vote, among other hardships.
 Following a protracted legal process culminating in a court ruling favorable to the Baháʼís, the interior minister of Egypt released a decree on 14 April 2009, amending the law to allow Egyptians who are not Muslim, Christian, or Jewish to obtain identification documents that list a dash in place of one of the three recognized religions.
 The first identification cards were issued to two Baháʼís under the new decree on 8 August 2009.